- UCAS course code

 Materials science and engineering graduates are highly sought after and are recognised by employers for their knowledge, advanced research skills and independent thinking, so you will finish your degree with an excellent chance of gaining meaningful employment.

 The University of Manchester is one of the most targeted universities in the UK for top graduate employers.
-Graduate with a degree from us and you'll be in high demand, according to The Graduate Market in 2021 - High Fliers Research .
+Graduate with a degree from us and you'll be in high demand, according to The Graduate Market in 2023 report - High Fliers Research .

 Typically, our graduates progress to rewarding careers in research and development; management; and technical roles with both large materials manufacturing and end-users.
 Other graduates choose to apply their technical and analytical skills in fields such as patent law or accountancy, while your degree can also open up opportunities in careers as diverse as teaching, engineering, consultancy and technical development.

 Some of the roles our recent graduates have gone on to include:

 - Materials engineer

 - Materials chemist